AniStepBall/ice-cream_sentiment_analysis/README.md

 - Structuring a real-world data science project
 - Cleaning and exploring the datasets (reviews.csv and product.csv)
 - Visualizing graph based on business insights
+- Apply machine learning models to the feature dataset
+- Create a document of the most optimized model, using the best-performing model.

 ## Next Tasks
-- Adding machine learning models
+- Adding API